-Female-led Robin Games raises $7M to combine lifestyle content with fantasy gaming – TechCrunch
+Women-led Robin Games raises $7M to combine lifestyle content with fantasy gaming – TechCrunch

 As a former Jam City executive, Jill Wilson led teams behind some of the top-grossing gaming franchises, like Cookie Jam and Panda Pop.
 Now she’s running her own startup, Robin Games, where a team of mostly women is working to create a new niche in mobile entertainment they’re calling “lifestyle gaming.”
 As the name implies, the idea is to create a mobile gaming experience — in this case, fantasy gaming — that’s more like the sophisticated and stylish lifestyle content that’s popular today.

 Robin Games is backed by $7 million in seed funding, the company announced on Thursday, as it made its public debut.
-The round was led by early-stage fund LVP, which has invested in other to game companies including Supercell, Playfish, and NaturalMotion.
+The round was led by early-stage fund LVP, which has invested in other to game companies including Supercell, Playfish, and NaturalMotion .
 Additional investors in the oversubscribed round include 1Up Ventures, Alpha Edison, Everblue Management, firstminute Capital, Greycroft Tracker Fund, Hearst Ventures, and Third Kind Venture Capital.

 “Traditionally in gaming, when you say ‘fantasy,’ you mean dragons and other mythical creatures, disproportionately built women, armies and battles and explosions and glory,” explained Wilson, Robin Games’ sole founder and CEO.
 “As a lifelong gamer, I love (most) of these themes, but traditional gamers are no longer in the majority.
 Thanks to the smartphone, everyone now has access to a gaming console in their pockets.
 We are expanding the definition of “fantasy” for this modern wave of gamers, whose fantasies are just as diverse as they are,” she added.